cwachowicz/txtnation-smsc-hlr-lookup-examples/README.md

 ## Widget Setup

-The widget runs using GitHub pages which is pointed to the 'docs' folder.
+The widget runs using GitHub pages which is pointed to the 'docs' folder and can be found at https://txtnation.github.io/txtnation-smsc-hlr-lookup-examples/.
 The widget consists of a main widget.html file, and widget.js file.

 The main HTML file loads [Font Awesome](http://fontawesome.io/), [Bootstrap](http://getbootstrap.com/) and [jQuery](https://jquery.com/) via a CDN provided by [MaxCDN](https://www.maxcdn.com).